-The focus of this module is the use of ceramics in various contexts, from the Baroque up to now, in all social spheres.
+The focus of this module was the use of ceramics in various contexts, from the Baroque up to now, in all social spheres.
 The topics featured at the Symposium will be related to the role and the use of ceramics in the context of European culture, art and history.
-In addition, special attention will be given to the research of this medium, as well as to the analysis and evaluation of the importance of this material in the history of culture and now days.
+In addition, special attention will be given to the research of this medium, as well as to the analysis and evaluation of the importance of this material in the history of culture and nowadays.
 Ceramics play an important role in European cultural heritage, but there is an impression that its role stands in opposition to the role of the ceramics in contemporary everyday life and culture.
 The aim of the Symposium is to offer directions for studying the continuity of the use of this material and relations between the traditional and the modern in all segments of society.
-The participation of the most eminent experts and scholars from Europe and all over the world would be of use to form the basis for exchange of new information, contemporary research and scientific methodologies, and would also enable to establish a forum for further discussion The Symposium will take place from 20th to 22th May 2015 at The National Museum of Belgrade at the Gallery of Frescos and will bring together all partners, most eminent experts and scholars from Europe and all over the world which would be the basis for exchange of new information, contemporary research and scientific methodologies.
-1 Museum of Applied Art.
-Belgrade 2 Symposia Porzellanikon, Selb Organiser:
+The participation of the most eminent experts and scholars from Europe and all over the world would be of use to form the basis for exchange of new information, contemporary research and scientific methodologies, and would also enable to establish a forum for further discussion.